Hitting Times in Markov Chains with Restart and their Application to Network Centrality: Introduction

 The rest of this paper is organized as follows.
-The description of the process with restart and the main statements are presented in Section \ref{APZ2014Sec2}, which are illustrated by two examples in Section \ref{APZ2014Section3}.
+The description of the process with restart and the main statements are presented in Section \ref{APZ2014Sec2}, which are illustrated by two examples and network centrality application in Section \ref{APZ2014Section3}.
 The paper is finished with a conclusion in Section \ref{APZ2014Conclusion}.